 Employers are looking for more than a degree

-Employers are certainly looking for graduates, but those graduates who also possess specific skills and competencies stand out from the rest.
-That’s why it’s so important for candidates to display the competencies they possess.
+Employers are certainly looking for graduates, but graduates who also possess specific skills and competencies stand out from the rest.
+That’s why it's so important for candidates to display the competencies they possess.

 Over the course of their degree, CEU students can gain a series of personal and professional skills which are highly valued by employers.
 Microcredentials allow the University to certify that its graduates possess these skills – and enable employers to easily verify this.